 What is bill of lading?

-The bill of lading is a required document to move a freight shipment.
-The bill of lading (BOL) works as a receipt of freight services, a contract between a freight carrier and shipper and a document of title.
-The bill of lading is a legally binding document providing the driver and the carrier all the details needed to process the freight shipment and invoice it correctly.
+The bill of lading (BOL) is a required document to move a freight shipment.
+The bill of lading is legally binding and provides the driver and the carrier with all the details needed to process and invoice the freight shipment correctly.
+The BOL works as a receipt of freight services, a contract between a freight carrier (the party transporting the goods) and shipper (the party sending the goods), it also acts as a document of title.

-Freightquote by C.H.
-Robinson can improve the efficiency of your business by automatically creating bills of lading during the quoting and booking process.
-The BOL should be provided to the carrier on pickup, as well as attached to the packaged freight.
+We improve the efficiency of your business by automatically creating bills of lading during the quoting and booking process.
+Remember: The BOL should be provided to the carrier at pickup, as well as attached to the packaged freight.

 Example of a FQ BOL